-All synths, irrespective of their brands, consist of a handful of essential components that work together to create a sound.
-These components include an oscillator to generate waveform and alter its pitch, an amplifier to control the signal volume, a modulator to produce effects, and a filter to change the timbre by carving out specific wave frequencies.
+All synths, irrespective of their brands, consisting of a handful of essential components that work together to create a sound.
+These components include an oscillator to generate a waveform and alter its pitch, an amplifier to control the signal volume, a modulator to produce effects, and a filter to change the timbre by carving out specific wave frequencies.

 But How Do Analog Synths Work?